lightmeter/lightmeter.github.io/index.md

 - Saves battery and makes reading more relaxed since it offers you to stop reading the scene.
 If stopped the camera is will not consume energy
 - Support for older iPhone and iPad devices

+### Tips
+- Aperture settings tip: Select the minimum aperture you want to use or your lens supports.
+If your lens minimum aperture is not a full stop like e.g. 1.7, 1.8 or 3.5 simply use the next lower value.
+- Time settings tip: Dial in the lenses focal length as time, so camera shake is reduced. e.g. for a *50mm* lens dial in *60* which is the closest matching time
+- Bokeh lovers choose the smallest possible aperture whereas landscape photographers often tend to the largest aperture that is possible without camera shake.
+- The light meter offers an auto exposure mode that uses the Apple camera exposure algorithm, or you just touch into your scene for spot measurement.
+In spot meter mode the exposure is locked and you can make your reading or investigate the scene for over and underestimations.
-> Remember: a light meter assumes you measure an average grey scene.
+- Remember: a light meter assumes you measure an average grey scene.
 This is especially important if you decide for spot metering.
 If you e.g. spot meter a white wall, the final image will be exposed grey.

 > Since the app is designed for simplicity there is no flash metering, incident metering or front camera support.